tarof429/stuckathome/aws_certified_cloud_practitioner/questions.md

 - What service can be used to identify a specific user who terminated an Amazon RDS DB instance?
 A: AWS CloudTrail, which is used for auditing user actions in AWS.

-- Q: What is Amazon CloudWatch?
-A: Amazon Cloudwatch is a monitoring service which lets you set alarms on services based on some criteria you provide.

 - Q: What is VPC Flow Logs?
 A: A service that enables you to capture information about the IP traffic going to and from network interfaces in your VPC.

 - Q: What is Amazon GuardDuty?
 A: A threat detection service